 • No additional cost for color graphics and tables

-• Editing services included with publication fee
+• Editing services included in the publication fee

 • Digital and social media marketing of published articles